open-telemetry/opentelemetry.io/content/en/blog/2022/troubleshooting-nodejs.md

 ## Requirements

-I assume that you already have basic knowledge of what OpenTelemetry is and how it works and that you tried to set it up in your NodeJS application.
+I assume that you already have basic knowledge of what OpenTelemetry is and how it works and that you tried to set it up in your Node.js application.

 ### Enable Logging